Bandon (UK Parliament constituency): History

 The Provost, as returning officer, then gave his vote for Sir A.W.
 Clifford, who was about to be duly elected, when Mr. Payne said, I object to the monopoly of the Provost, He has no right to more than one vote.
 The assessor (A. Connell, Esq.):- We shall take your objection if you state it in writing.
 A protest was then entered by Mr. Payne and those who voted for Viscount Lowther; and Sir A.W.
 Clifford was declared duly elected.

-The franchise was expanded in 1832 under the Representation of the People (Ireland) Act 1832, when the £10 householders were added to the electorate and the registration of voters was introduced.
+The franchise was expanded under the Representation of the People (Ireland) Act 1832, when the £10 householders were added to the electorate and the registration of voters was introduced.
 In the election later that year, there were 266 registered electors in Bandon and 233 votes were cast in the general election.
 It appears, from the list of MPs and the report of the 1831 election, that the choice of the borough electorate both before and after 1832 was influenced by aristocratic patrons like the Duke of Devonshire and the Bernard family (whose head had the title of Earl of Bandon).
 If a Bernard was not elected then quite prominent political figures, notably the future Whig leaders George Tierney and Lord John Russell, were sometimes returned for the borough.

-In 1868 the incumbent Bernard MP was defeated by William Shaw, standing in the Liberal interest.
-Later in his career Shaw was an associate of Isaac Butt in the Home Rule League.
-After Butt's death in 1879, Shaw became the leader of the Home Rule League until he was replaced by Charles Stewart Parnell in 1880.

-The constituency was disenfranchised in 1885.
+The constituency was disfranchised in 1885.
 The area was then represented in Parliament as part of South East Cork, one of seven divisions of the former constituency of County Cork.